bonface221/Quiz_board/README.md

 <h1>WebApp<h1>
-    <p>A webapp which has a quiz for the Javascript students in highschool computer club.
-The test is aimed for the students to answer multiple choice questions on the website.<p>
+    <h5>A webapp which has a quiz for the Javascript students in highschool computer club.
+The test is aimed for the students to answer multiple choice questions on the website.<h5>
  <h2>Demo<h2>
    <p>The website demo is available on the landing page of the repo<p>